jpatterson933/office-roster-generator/README.md

 # Application Description

-By inputting into the terminal your teams name, identification number, email, and other information, kyou can create a fully displayed webpage that displays your team roster in clean cards.
+By inputting into the terminal your teams name, identification number, email, and other information, you can create a fully displayed webpage that displays your team roster in clean cards.

 [Back to Top](#table-of-contents)

 # Installation Instructions

 To install, you will need to make sure your system has VS code, then git clone this repository, in the terminal npm install inquirer and jest, npm run tests to test the functionality of the code, and at this point if the tests pass, everything should be installed correctly.
+Make sure these files exist inside of your package.json

+  "dependencies": { <br>
+    "inquirer": "^8.0.0"
+  }, <br><br>
+  "devDependencies": { <br>
+    "jest": "^26.6.3"
+  },<br><br>
+  "scripts": { <br>
+    "test": "jest" },

 [Back to Top](#table-of-contents)

 # Application Usage

-To use this application, you can watch the follow along video and follow these instructions or just follow these intructions.
+To use this application, you can watch and follow along with the video and follow these instructions or just follow these intructions.
 Once the application is fully installed and the tests pass, open the terminal, and enter in your teams information.
-Keep in mind, each team can only have on project manager.
+Keep in mind, each team can only have one project manager.
 If you have more than one project manager, you should use a different applicaiton.
 If you would like to add more teammates, continue to add them until you are finished and then type n and press enter.
 Once you do this, a full html page will generate with your teams information on it.

 [Back to Top](#table-of-contents)